kkoltun/dev_notes/architecture/design_patterns_quiz_questions.md

 7. What are the implementation hints for this pattern?
 8. What should be minimized?
 What is intentionally shared (behavior vs state)?
 Why?
 9. Where is the common behavior, where is the specific one?
+10. What SOLID can be broken in particular when Abstract Class is incorrectly implemented?

 ---